Our audience wants to know what to buy/play next,

 If you want an even bigger step up, something more like an elevator to the next floor, then I recommend Race for the Galaxy.
 This is also an engine building game where you are building a tableau of cards in front of you.
 Race for the Galaxy is an action selection game with five different possible actions.
 The cards you play in front of you are worth points but also modify one or more of those five actions.
 For example, the first action you can choose is Explore which gets more cards into your hand.
 You may have a card in front of you that lets you draw more cards to look at or keep more cards out of the ones you draw.
 Every card you play is like this.
 The biggest problem with Race for the Galaxy is that it is notoriously hard to teach.
 There is a lot of iconography on the cards and until you learn them it’s not easy to figure out what everything stands for.
 I personally think it’s well worth fighting through this learning curve as it’s one of the best games I own, but it’s a significant jump up from Splendor.

 Now I’m not sure from the question if you generally play games with just yourself and your wife.
 If that’s the case check out this previous Ask the Bellhop post: What Are Some Good Two Player Games?

 That’s it for now

-There you have three game recommendation questions answered.
+There you have it, three game recommendation questions answered!
 I’ve still got a couple more in the mailbag but we are going to save those for some other week.

 How about you?
 Are you looking for any tabletop game recommendations?
 Not sure what to pick up next?
 Introducing a new friend to the hobby and not sure where to start?
-Send us your game recommendation questions by clicking on Ask The Bellhop up there at the top of the page.
+Send us your game questions by clicking on Ask The Bellhop.